 CSB Bank Limited is a private sector bank in India.
 It was formerly known as Catholic Syrian Limited.
 It is one of the traditional banks of India since 1920.
-Its headquarters are situated at Thrissur, Kerala.
+Its headquarters are situated in Thrissur, Kerala.
 Also, it owns a wide network of over 257 ATMs and 450 branches across India.

 In this article, we have discussed how to submit a complaint and track the complaint status in CSB Bank Limited online and offline.

 The bank has made it more convenient for customers to submit a complaint.
 Therefore, it introduced an online platform for complaint registration.
 You should first visit the bank’s website www.csb.co.in.
-After that, follow this procedure to submit online complaint:
+After that, follow this procedure to submit an online complaint:

-- At the last of the page, go to Quick Access section.
+- At the last of the page, go to the Quick Access section.
 Then choose “Complaint Redressal” to proceed further in the process.

 - Further, you will see a grievance redressal mechanism of the bank.
 At level 1, you can find a link to register a complaint online.

-- Click on the link and fill all the information in the complaint form.
+- Click on the link and fill in all the information in the complaint form.
 In the form, you need to provide your personal details and complaint information.